yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Organization-intro.md

 ### **Organisation coverage and references**
  - A Data Provider MUST offer Organisation FHIR resources to represent its own organisation(s)
  - When referencing an organisation then the "reference" (url of FHIR Resource) and "display" (name) MUST be populated
    - For an external organisation then the url could be either to an ad-hoc Contained Resource, or to the regional master organisation record
- - The "identifier" MAY be populated with the organisation's ODS Code
+   - The "identifier" in the reference MAY be populated with the organisation's ODS Code

 ### **Mandatory fields**